lcolladotor/lcolladotorsource/content/publication/2024_05_spatialDLPFC/index.md

 projects: ["spatial"]
 publishDate: ''
 publication_types:
-- '3'
+- '2'
-abstract: The molecular organization of the human neocortex has been historically studied in the context of its histological layers.
-However, emerging spatial transcriptomic technologies have enabled unbiased identification of transcriptionally-defined spatial domains that move beyond classic cytoarchitecture.
-Here we used the Visium spatial gene expression platform to generate a data-driven molecular neuroanatomical atlas across the anterior-posterior axis of the human dorsolateral prefrontal cortex (DLPFC).
-Integration with paired single nucleus RNA-sequencing data revealed distinct cell type compositions and cell-cell interactions across spatial domains.
-Using PsychENCODE and publicly available data, we map the enrichment of cell types and genes associated with neuropsychiatric disorders to discrete spatial domains.
-Finally, we provide resources for the scientific community to explore these integrated spatial and single cell datasets at https://research.libd.org/spatialDLPFC/.
+abstract: "The molecular organization of the human neocortex historically has been studied in the context of its histological layers.
+However, emerging spatial transcriptomic technologies have enabled unbiased identification of transcriptionally defined spatial domains that move beyond classic cytoarchitecture.
+We used the Visium spatial gene expression platform to generate a data-driven molecular neuroanatomical atlas across the anterior-posterior axis of the human dorsolateral prefrontal cortex.
+Integration with paired single-nucleus RNA-sequencing data revealed distinct cell type compositions and cell-cell interactions across spatial domains.
+Using PsychENCODE and publicly available data, we mapped the enrichment of cell types and genes associated with neuropsychiatric disorders to discrete spatial domains."
-publication: '*bioRxiv*'
+publication: '*Science*'
-doi: 10.1101/2023.02.15.528722
+doi: 10.1126/science.adh1938
 links:
 - name: Preprint
   url: https://www.biorxiv.org/content/10.1101/2023.02.15.528722v1